 - 10. Provide adequate and readily accessible emergency housing services.
-Given that the ASUCD-GSA Housing Affordability and Insecurity Survey data find high levels of housing insecurity and homelessness among UC Davis students, we recommend that Student Affairs be charged with putting an emergency housing services plan in place during the next school year. - 11.
-Establish an ombudsperson and/or call line to support students facing landlord issues.
+Given the ASUCD-GSA Housing Affordability and Insecurity Survey data finding high levels of housing insecurity and homelessness among UC Davis students, we recommend that Student Affairs be charged with putting an emergency housing services plan in place during the next school year. - 11.
+Establish an ombudsperson and/or call line to support students facing landlord/tenant issues.
 Students and city officials both report increasing numbers of conflicts between student tenants and their landlords.
 The Office of Student Affairs should collaborate with the city's Rental Resources Program, or similar agency, to increase the support available to students in these situations.
 Stronger renter's rights protections are an important, tangible way to support students. - 12.
 Create financial/rental literacy programs for students.
 Many students report difficulties navigating lease agreements and other aspects of being new to renting.
-We recommend that the Office of Student Affairs works with a student advisory committee, and with the city's Rental Resource Program staff, to create a practical, accessible (e.g. online) financial and rental literacy education program. - 13.
+We recommend that the Office of Student Affairs work with a student advisory committee, and with the city's Rental Resource Program staff, to create a practical, accessible (e.g. online) financial and rental literacy education program. - 13.
 Improve roommate matching programs to better assist students in vetting roommates.
-Due to extremely low rental vacancy rates, and increased housing costs, the need to double or triple up to reduce rents has increased.
-Together with early deadlines for lease renewals, these trends mean that many students have difficulty finding and keeping roommates, or feeling secure in their housing situation.
-A roommate matching service is needed.
-It might be more effective and visible if it is intentionally connected to the new Aggie Compass in the Memorial Union.
+Given extremely low rental vacancy rates, the need to double- or triple-up to reduce housing costs, and early deadlines for lease renewals, students often have difficulty finding and keeping roommates or feeling secure in their housing situation.
+A roommate matching service might be more effective and visible if it is intentionally connected to the new Aggie Compass in the Memorial Union.

-- 14. Reestablish a Campus Community Housing Listing Service.
+- 14. Reestablish Campus Community Housing Listing Service.
 Housing options for students need to be made more transparent and accessible.
 In developing this capacity, attention should be given to using web platforms that are available to international students, and to the needs of students who must relocate to satellite campuses during their course of study, such as students at the Bodega Marine Lab. - 15.
-Provide incentives for city landlords to become 'Aggie preferred housing partners.'This might be facilitated by having students, campus housing officials, and city personnel working to update the ASUCD Davis model lease to incorporate affordability elements such as guidelines restricting year-to-year rent increases.
-A more robust rental inspection program, modeled after the nationally recognized one in the City of Sacramento, can also help by identifying housing code violations that might impact students. - 16.
-Increase Financial Aid Office Staff Support.
-Both undergraduate and graduate students report some problems receiving financial aid disbursements in a timely fashion.
+Provide incentives for city landlords to become 'Aggie preferred housing partners.'This might be facilitated by having students, campus housing officials, and city personnel update the ASUCD Davis model lease to incorporate affordability elements such as guidelines restricting year-to-year rent increases.
+A more robust rental inspection program, modeled after the nationally recognized one in the City of Sacramento, can also help by identifying any housing code violations that might impact students. - 16.
+Increase Financial Aid Office staff support.
+Both undergraduate and graduate students report some problems in receiving financial aid disbursements in a timely fashion.
 Due to resource constraints, a limited number of applications are processed daily, restricting the timely availability of grants or loans.
 Additional automation and staff will provide concrete benefits to students. - 17.
-Keep Solano Park Open as Long as Possible.
+Keep Solano Park open as long as possible.
 To preserve affordable housing options for graduate students while the university and other developers are in the process of building more housing, Solano Park graduate student housing should be kept open as long as possible, with appropriate maintenance and renovation as required.